Lapin0t/phd-manuscript/main/04_ogs.typ

 need to dive yet deeper into the correctness proof.
 Proving congruence of composition will be entirely straightforward and the meat of the correctness proof is concentrated in the much trickier adequacy proof.
-Attacking adequacy directly, by starting to construct a bisimulation, is largely infeasible because of the complexity of the right hand side.
+Attacking adequacy directly, by starting to construct a bisimulation, is largely unfeasible because of the complexity of the right hand side.
 Hence, we again need to cut this statement into smaller pieces and devise a more structured proof strategy.
 As it happens, composition can be presented as the fixed point of an equation